billju/lazyplotly/README.md

 # lazyplotly
 A wrapper of interactive visualization package plotly.
 Sometimes we are just too lazy to make nested dictionary.
 Especially creating dropdown menus or slide bars is a way too exhuasting.
 Moreover, variables of different kind of chart are renamed into a single taxonomy.
 ### What is simplified as easy as possible
-1. creat widgets such as dropdown menu or a slider bar
+1. create interactive widgets such as dropdown menu or a slider bar
 2. combine different type of charts together into subplots
 3. automatically calculate grid rows and columns of subplots
 4. rename different type of variables to make them in a single taxonomy
-5. initiate settings for jupyter notebook users
+5. initiate essential settings for jupyter notebook users
 ### Installation
 ```
 $ pip install plotly lazyplotly